HEAD OF SCHOOL

 & DIRECTOR OF ATHLETICS

-This will be Ryan's 20th year working with children, having been a Camp Counselor, Lifeguard, Camp Director, P.E.
+Ryan has been working with children for over 20 years, having been a Camp Counselor, Lifeguard, Camp Director, P.E.
 Teacher, Coach, Teacher’s Assistant, Yard Supervisor, Independent Living Program Instructor for High School Foster Youth, Science and Math Specialist, Elementary School Teacher, and most recently a Middle School Teacher.
 He is extremely passionate about sports, nature, and the changing landscape of education.
 At Manzanita, Ryan is able to blend his many passions, working to create a sustainable and dynamic community of caring and involved families.
 He enjoys working with the beautiful and spacious land at Big Rock, as well as collaborating with the entire Manzanita Family as they blaze a new trail to help positively shape lives and create memorable experiences for everyone involved, most notably the students.
 Ryan feels honored and privileged to be a part of this amazing school!

-Gabrielle Cartelli is entering her 15th year as an educator and curriculum specialist.
+Gabrielle Cartelli has been an educator and curriculum specialist for over 15 years.
 She holds a MS degree in Literacy Education and BA degrees in both Elementary Education and Sociology.
 Gabrielle has extensive training in Lucy Calkin's Reading and Writing Workshop and she has worked one-on-one with Columbia Teachers College mentors.
 In addition to her training in literacy, Gabrielle has developed a 5th grade humanities curriculum for Ramapo Central School District in Suffern, NY, with published Complete Four authors, Laurie Pastore and Patty Vitatle-Reilly.
 In 2009, Gabrielle joined The New Village Leadership Academy, where she was both a teacher and a staff developer.
 It was there that she created a unique way of designing units of study integrating the school’s core values with concepts and enduring understandings.
 These concept-based units built off the strengths and talents of the individual students and at the same time challenged their thinking.
 Gabrielle believes strongly that the role of an educator is to coach students on how to accomplish their own goals and to bring awareness to goals they never knew they wanted to achieve.

 Jenny A. Griffiths

 Jenny Griffiths has a California K-12 single subject teaching credential in Art, and a Masters in Art Education, with an emphasis on empathy building in the arts.
 She has been teaching art for over 20 years.
 She was head of the Art Department at a K-8 arts magnet school in Long Beach, integrating art throughout the curriculum.
 She also taught at Wilson High School in Long Beach.
 For the past 12 years, Jenny has run her own educational business, "Art with Jenny" serving after-school and home-schooled youth in her community of Topanga.
 Ms. Griffiths has been involved in a variety of community projects, including student-driven art installations, environmental art projects, and numerous student art shows, offering vital opportunities for community recognition of student work.
-Jenny has also designed and delivered courses for mothers in building mother-daughter groups, a project supporting a networks of mentors for adolescent girls.
+Jenny has also designed and delivered courses for mothers in building mother-daughter groups, a project supporting networks of mentors for adolescent girls.
+Jenny has also received training in leading council and has been leading our parent council group at Manzanita since 2014.

 Claire joins Manzanita School directly from the Huffington Post where she produced daily segments for its online video component, HuffPost Live.
 Prior to that she covered education for a local newspaper on the East End of Long Island; taught high school English, journalism and ESL classes in Squaw Valley, CA; and coached high school and middle school basketball teams in New York City.
 She holds a B.A. in Modern English Literature from University of California, Santa Cruz.
 When she’s not at school, chances are she’s either running ridiculously long distances, planning mountain excursions, or climbing some rocks.